 - Lat.
 32.011143° Long.
 118.788516°

 Completed at the same time as the Great Bao’en Monastery in 1428, the Ming dynasty Bao’en Monastery Pagoda was described as an architectural miracle of the Middle Ages (Jing and Hu 2002, 36).
 In the late Ming period, Zhang Dai (ca.1597-1679) discussed the Bao’en Pagoda in his book Tao’anmengyi《陶庵夢憶》, saying that “China’s great antiquity, and Yongle’s great kiln wares, that is the Bao’en Pagoda” 中國之大古董，永樂之大窯器，則報恩塔是也 (2007, digital version).
-Jinling fanchazhi《金陵梵剎志》also recorded that the nine-storied Bao’en Pagoda should be measured between seventy-eight and seventy-nine tall.
-The horizontal plan of its body is octagonal in shape, with four sides open and the other four are made as false windows on each floor.
-The openings on each floor shift to a different direction on each floor to create an illusion of rotation (Han 2017, 13).
-Positioned on an approximately 4.5-meter-wide stone platform, the pagoda is framed by bricks and minimal timbers with glazed tile (liuliwa 琉璃瓦) ornament on the exterior (Han 2017, 13).
-Each floor uses the same number of bricks for construction.
-However, the horizontal diameter of each story decreases from the lower level upward so that the height of each level increases and the pagoda has a slanting profile (Jing 2016, 55).
-At the base of the pagoda, there are four large entrances with four anterior interlocking glazed arches delicately carved with dragons, human forms, and mythical beasts to the four cardinal directions, setting off four other sides ornamented with engraved images of the four Celestial Kings (Jing 2016, 55).
+Jinling fanchazhi《金陵梵剎志》also recorded that the nine-storied Bao’en Pagoda was between seventy-eight and seventy-nine feet tall.
+The plan of its body was octagonal, with four sides open and the other four having false windows on each floor.
+The openings on each floor shifted to a different direction to create an illusion of rotation (Han 2017, 13).
+Positioned on an approximately 4.5-meter-wide stone platform, the pagoda was constructed of brick and minimal timbers with glazed tile (liuliwa 琉璃瓦) ornament on the exterior (Han 2017, 13).
+Each floor used the same number of bricks for construction.
+However, the horizontal diameter of each story decreased from the lower level upward so that the height of each level increased and the pagoda has a tapered profile (Jing 2016, 55).
+At the base of the pagoda there were four large entrances with four glazed-tile arches decorated with delicately carved with dragons, human forms, and mythical beasts on the four cardinal directions.
+The other four other sides were ornamented with engraved images of the four Celestial Kings (Jing 2016, 55).

-Although the new Bao’en Pagoda abandons the traditional glazed ceramic craftsmanship on the outside, it fulfills another function of historic architecture.
-It has inherited the responsibility given by history, that is, to protect the thousand-year-old underground palace and the sacred objects originally contained therein.
+Although the new Bao’en Pagoda abandons the traditional glazed ceramic craftsmanship on the outside, it fulfills another function of historic architecture, that is, to protect the thousand-year-old underground palace and the sacred objects originally contained therein.
 Just as the builders in Ming Dynasty used cutting-edge technology and craftsmanship of the time to construct the glazed pagoda, modern architects are using the most advanced technology and aesthetics of this age to rebuild the pagoda to preserve our cultural heritage, as well as the Buddhist spirit coursing through the architecture (Han 2017, 14).

 Any information without attribution has been created following the Syriaca.org editorial guidelines.